 - Smoke point of 350° -okay for baking and low temperature cooking

-- This is “clarified butter” where all milk solids and water are removed, with a “nuttier” flavor
+- Ghee is “clarified butter” where all milk solids and water are removed, with a “nuttier” flavor

 - Smoke point is 450°, good for higher heat cooking

-- Has more short chain fatty acids, which are used for quick energy and not stored as fat
+- More short chain fatty acids, which are used for quick energy and not stored as fat

 Lard or Tallow

-- Lard is actually preferable when frying things, though you shouldn’t fry often.
+- Use when frying things (though you shouldn’t fry often).
 It is a very stable fat.

 - Stable up to 370°

-There are some fats and oils that were never meant to be part of our body.
-These are rancid and processed in a way that is difficult for us to digest and causes inflammation in the body.
-Their labels commonly say “heart healthy”, but the chemical make up of the fat makes it very unstable and can quickly reverse its arrangement to become a “trans fat”.
+Some fats and oils that were never meant to be part of our body.
+Fats such as vegetable oils are rancid and processed in a way that is difficult for us to digest and causes inflammation in the body.
+Labels commonly say “heart healthy”, but the chemical make up of the fat makes it very unstable and can quickly reverse its arrangement to become a “trans fat”.
 They are highly omega 6 (inflammatory) and the minimal omega 3 will no longer be present after cooking.

-Not only that, but the rancid oils produce free radicals which can damage DNA and cell membranes and cause mutations.
+Rancid oils produce free radicals which can damage DNA and cell membranes and cause mutations.
 This really sets the stage for plaque build up in arteries or even tumors.
-These polyunsaturated oils you were told are “healthy” actually can damage the body.
+You have been told polyunsaturated oils were healthy, but they can actually damage the body.
 I work for a healthcare company and am pretty disappointed the wellness team is recommending canola oil to cook with.